aces/Loris-MRI/docs/scripts_md/MRI.md

 RETURNS: a two element array:
   - first is the MRI alias of the PSC or "UNKN"
   - second is the `CenterID` or 0

+### getProject($subjectIDsref, $dbhr, $db)

+Looks for the project id using the `session` table `ProjectID` as a first resource, then using the `candidate` table `RegistrationProjectID`, otherwise, look for the default\_project config value, and return `ProjectID`.

+INPUTS:
+  - $subjectIDsref: subject's information hash ref
+  - $dbhr       : database handle reference
+  - $db         : database object

+RETURNS: the `ProjectID` or an error if not found

 ### compute\_hash($file\_ref)